 The effect of SMS

 The numbers have spoken!
 SMS is more efficient than communication via email.
 Despite the fact that e-mails are generally quite cheap, it will not give as high a return on investment as SMS.
-Especially not when less than one-fifth of recipients open the e-mail.
+Especially when less than one-fifth of recipients open the e-mail.

 Your customers want to hear you